adambard/learnxinyminutes-docs/c.html.markdown

 Node createLinkedList(int *vals, int len);

 /* Beyond the above elements, other definitions should be left to a C source */ /* file.
-Excessive includes or definitions should, also not be contained in */ /* a header file but instead put into separate headers or a C file.          */
+Excessive includes or definitions should also not be contained in   */ /* a header file but instead put into separate headers or a C file.          */

 #endif /* End of the if precompiler directive. */